Helicopter: Single lift-rotor success

 In the Soviet Union, Boris N. Yuriev and Alexei M. Cheremukhin, two aeronautical engineers working at the Tsentralniy Aerogidrodinamicheskiy Institut (TsAGI or the Central Aerohydrodynamic Institute), constructed and flew the TsAGI 1-EA single lift-rotor helicopter, which used an open tubing framework, a four-blade main lift rotor, and twin sets of 1.8 m diameter, two-bladed anti-torque rotors: one set of two at the nose and one set of two at the tail.
 Powered by two M-2 powerplants, up-rated copies of the Gnome Monosoupape 9 Type B-2 100 CV output rotary engine of World War I, the TsAGI 1-EA made several low altitude flights.
 By 14 August 1932, Cheremukhin managed to get the 1-EA up to an unofficial altitude of 605 m, shattering d'Ascanio's earlier achievement.
 As the Soviet Union was not yet a member of the FAI, however, Cheremukhin's record remained unrecognized.

 Nicolas Florine, a Russian engineer, built the first twin tandem rotor machine to perform a free flight.
 It flew in Sint-Genesius-Rode, at the Laboratoire Aérotechnique de Belgique (now von Karman Institute) in April 1933, and attained an altitude of 6 m and an endurance of eight minutes.
 Florine chose a co-rotating configuration because the gyroscopic stability of the rotors would not cancel.
 Therefore, the rotors had to be tilted slightly in opposite directions to counter torque.
 Using hingeless rotors and co-rotation also minimised the stress on the hull.
 At the time, it was one of the most stable helicopters in existence.

 The Bréguet-Dorand Gyroplane Laboratoire was built in 1933.
 It was a coaxial helicopter, contra-rotating.
 After many ground tests and an accident, it first took flight on 26 June 1935.
 Within a short time, the aircraft was setting records with pilot Maurice Claisse at the controls.
 On 14 December 1935, he set a record for closed-circuit flight with a 500 m diameter.
 The next year, on 26 September 1936, Claisse set a height record of 158 m.
-And, finally, on 24 November 1936, he set a flight duration record of one hour, two minutes and 50 seconds over a 44 km closed circuit at 44.7 kilometers per hour (27.8 mph).
+And, finally, on 24 November 1936, he set a flight duration record of one hour, two minutes and 50 seconds over a 44 km closed circuit at 44.7 kilometres per hour (27.8 mph).
 The aircraft was destroyed in 1943 by an Allied airstrike at Villacoublay airport.